-Breather Level: "Suffer with Me" begins with a separate (playable) scene where Woods, Mason and McKnight have beers at the latter's house and plan the mission to capture Menendez.
+Breather Level: "Suffer with Me" begins with a separate (playable) scene where Woods, Mason and McKnight have beers at the latter's house and discuss the plan to capture Noriega.

 David Mason.
 Not only is he deadly in battle, but he also has a knack for finding unorthodox ways to level the playing field.
 Such as hopping into the cockpit of a damaged fighter jet that he admits to having no experience flying and then clearing the skies and ground of all enemies blocking the U.S. and French Presidents' evac route in a war-torn Los Angeles.

 Menendez wouldn't be nearly as terrifyingly effective as he is if he were a happy, well-balanced individual.

 Crowning Music of Awesome: "Imma Try It Out", which plays in Club Solar as you try to rescue Chloe.
 The music keeps playing as you start slo-mo shooting at Cordis Die mooks with a machine pistol.
 It also plays as background music in one section of the multiplayer map Plaza, and players often joke about hiding in the bar, just to listen to the music.

 "The Night Will Always Win'' by Elbow, the song that plays in the game's opening.
 It's a beautiful, sorrowful tune that perfectly underscores the opening cutscene.

 Ending Fatigue: In the mission "Cordis Die".
 It starts setting in after the third time David blacks out.